fkarg/fkarg.github.io/drafts/topics.md

   you act different in any way? -> How much of our behavior is actually deterministic?

-- insulin and all its effects and stuff
+- view of gradients, systems and dynamics surrounding insulin

 - Basic question: If our Reality is a simulation, would biological life be noticable in some way?
 Would its existence require more resources than just